jybarbonio/dataset-drivers/README.md

-# dataset-drivers
+# CASHI e-scooter research dataset drivers
-programs for image and json dataset processing and summarization
+programs for image and json dataset processing and visual summarization for the CASHI e-scooter project.

 # Credits #
 CAHSI LREU